Victor-Guerrero-Devs/programming-books/responsive-web-design/02-writing-html-markup.md

 - used to define a generic section of a document or application
 - for containing small elements, continue to use divs as their container
 - sections are for grouping together related things like the about section, contact section, plans section, testimonial section etc

+### <nav>

+- used to wrap major navigational links to other pages or parts within the same page.
+- reserved for the main nav bar at the top of a page